tobuthomas/Cloud-Security/README.md

         state: present
         reload: yes
 ```
-- You will want to use Ansible's `sysctl` module and configure it so that this setting is automatically run if your VM has been restarted.
+- The Ansible's `sysctl` module is used to configure the memory requirement such as this setting is automatically run if your VM has been restarted.
 - The most common reason that the `ELK` container does not run, is caused by this setting being incorrect.
+- To set this value permanently, update the vm.max_map_count setting in /etc/sysctl.conf.
 - [Ansible sysctl](https://docs.ansible.com/ansible/latest/modules/sysctl_module.html)

 ```